helioscout/moecs/README.md

  * MAX_RELATIONS_COUNT: Maximum relations count available for adding to entity.

 ### Why a bee
 I like bees, they are smart, organized, hardworking and make a lot of useful products.
-Also I have and analogy:\
+Also I have an analogy:\
 \
 *Memory is the **honeycomb**; blocks, or chunks are the **beehive frames**; entities are the **honeycomb cells**; components, and tags are the **honey**; and systems are the **bees**.*